pandallel/quilt/docs/src/features/swatching/README.md

 ## Implementation Status

-The Material Swatching system uses an event-driven, actor-based architecture.
-The current implementation:
+The Material Swatching system is fully implemented using an event-driven, actor-based architecture.
+The current implementation features:

-1. Uses Actix for the actor framework and message handling
-2. Processes cuts in response to MaterialCut events from the Cutting system
+1. **Event-Driven Processing** - Automatically processes materials in response to MaterialCut events
-3. Uses the HuggingFace fastembed library for generating embeddings
+2. **HuggingFace Integration** - Uses the fastembed library for high-quality embeddings
-4. Stores embeddings in SQLite for persistence and retrieval
-5. Supports fully asynchronous processing via Tokio runtime
+3. **Repository Storage** - Persists swatches in SQLite with efficient batch operations
+4. **Status Management** - Tracks material status through the swatching lifecycle
+5. **Error Handling** - Provides detailed error information with automatic status updates
+6. **Comprehensive Testing** - Includes unit tests, integration tests, and mock-based tests for all components
+7. **Full Integration** - Connects with cutting, embedding, and event systems via dependency injection

+The system has been fully tested with successful end-to-end processing of materials, including:

+- Embedding generation for text content of any size
+- Proper error handling and recovery
+- Performance optimization for batch processing
+- Status updates and event publishing

 ## The SwatchingActor Component